 - It's fast.
 Powered by full GPU acceleration tech, it compresses a QuickTime video from GBs to MBs in seconds.

 - It adopts the latest x265 encoding scheme: keep the quality intact while reducing the video size drastically.

 - It's flexible.
 Refine the video size and picture quality by changing codecs, bitrate, resolution, and more.

-Warm Note: The steps to compress QuickTime movie on Mac and Windows by using VideoProc is almost the same.
-Thus, there I just demonstrate you how to reduce QuickTime file size on Mac.
+Tips: The steps to compress QuickTime movie on Mac and Windows by using VideoProc Converter is almost the same.
+Thus, there I just show you how to reduce QuickTime file size on Mac.